mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/start-offer-delivery-apis.md

 ---
-title: Decisioning and Edge Decisioning APIs
+title: Get started with offer delivery APIs
-description: Decision Management is a collection of services and UI programs that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.
+description: Learn more on the APIs available to deliver personalized offers.
 feature: Offers
 topic: Integrations
 role: Data Engineer
 level: Experienced
 exl-id: 7bc1a4ec-113c-4af7-b549-ee17b843b818
 ---
-# Decisioning and Edge Decisioning APIs {#about-decisioning-apis}
+# Get started with offer delivery APIs {#about-decisioning-apis}

 You can deliver offers using either the **Decisioning** or the **Edge Decisioning** API.
+Additionally, the **Batch Decisioning** API allows you to deliver offers to all profiles in a given segment in one call.
+The offer content for each profiles in the segment is placed in an Adobe Experience Platform dataset where it is available for custom batch workflows.

-In this page, you will find information on specific functionalities that are available with each API.
+In this page, you will find information on specific functionalities that are available with the **Decisioning** and **Edge Decisioning** APIs.
 While both allow you to deliver offers to your customers, we recommend using the **Edge Decisioning** API whenever possible for inbound use cases and to ensure better latency and throughput on your platform.

 || Requests/sec | Latency |
 |---|---|---|